redayzarra/AutoPilot/README.md

 - You have installed Flask 1.0+
 - You have installed Node.js and npm
 - You have installed the latest version of React

+#### ⚠️ **ATTENTION:** Do not bother using the Tello EDU app, even if you got the Tello EDU drone.
+Before you start using the drone, you need to authorize your drone.
+This can be done through the [Tello App](https://apps.apple.com/us/app/tello/id1330559633).

 ## Setup and Installation